Is the energy required to support the Bitcoin network worth it?

 The Bottom Line is More About Energy Itself

-Energy or consuming energy isn't an inherently bad thing by any means; generating energy with low efficiency or using non-renewable resources is the genuine concern.
+Energy or consuming energy isn't an inherently bad thing by any means; generating energy with low efficiency or using non-renewable resources is a genuine concern.
 Perhaps if there is a problem, it firmly lies at the feet of how we choose to generate energy.
 If you were to oversimplify things, it's easy to point to air conditioning, non-essential heating, and even electric cars as a poor way to use energy or even a waste, depending on your perspective.
-Still, just like when it comes to bitcoin energy usage, the reality is often far more nuanced and deserves more consideration than it usually receives.
+Still, like when it comes to bitcoin energy usage, the reality is often far more nuanced and deserves more consideration than it usually receives.

 Protecting value and free exchange is essential, and in turn, so is bitcoin.
-However, perhaps it’s time to address the problems associated with some forms of energy production, not attempt to lay blame on the tools that can help shape the future, push us to innovate in ways never seen before.
+However, perhaps it’s time to address the problems associated with some forms of energy production, not attempt to lay blame on the tools that can help shape the future and push us to innovate in ways never seen before.